changliu789/changliu789.github.io/_pages/about.md

 Welcome to my webpage!

+I am currently a Research Assistant Professor in the Department of Economics and Finance at City University of Hong Kong.

-I received my Ph.D. degree in economics from the City University of Hong Kong in 2026.
+I received my Bachelor's Degree from South China University of Technology in 2020 and Ph.
+D. from City University of Hong Kong in 2026.

 [comment]: I am particularly interested in studying the ...